-- Share District-wide Protocols: Consider sharing information on district-wide plans and protocols with families in advance of key dates to ensure a wider reach.
+- Share District-wide Protocols: Be sure to share information on district-wide plans and protocols with families in advance of key dates to ensure a wider reach.

-- Share Public Health Information: Consider providing links to or cite credible information from established and reliable sources such as the California Department of Public Health, the California Department of Education, the official California State COVID-19 website, and the Centers for Disease Control and Prevention.
+- Share Public Health Information: Provide links to or cite credible information from established and reliable sources such as the California Department of Public Health, the California Department of Education, the official California State COVID-19 website, and the Centers for Disease Control and Prevention.

 - Individual School-Site Status: Consider sharing with your community the status of individual school(s), along with directions for parents, families, and caregivers on how to find more information.

-- Ensure Access to the Information: Consider using multiple modalities, languages, and formats to reach caregivers and community members in their native languages.
+- Ensure Access to the Information: Use multiple modalities, languages, and formats to reach caregivers and community members in their native languages.
 In addition to your website, consider including phone, text, social media, or in-person communication at pick-ups.